anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

 ### **Power Class (previously called the Bonus class)**
   - (there are negative and positive powers, therefore the class name bonus was not appropriate)
   - Different powers have different images so the class had to include multiple if statements to decide which image was for each power type.
-This violated the _Open-Closed principle_.
+This violated the **Open-Closed principle**.
 The Power class's draw() function has to be modified everytime a new bonus is added.
-Therefore, the _Template Method Design Pattern_ was used to modify the class.
+Therefore, the **Template Method Design Pattern** was used to modify the class.
-    - The Power class was modified to become an abstract class.
-The function chooseImage() is an abstract method to be implemented by the new concrete classes (scorePlusPower, invertPower, shortPaddlePower).
+    - The Power class was modified to become an **abstract** class.
+The function chooseImage() is an abstract method to be implemented by the new concrete classes (scorePlusPower, invertPower, shortPaddlePower, heartPower,goldPower).
     - Now if new powers are to be added, the code is open for extension but closed for modification.

 ### **Score Class**
   - showWin() method altered to include a back button to navigate back to start menu after game is won.